 Overview of Heart Valve Disease

-When heart valves fail to open and close properly, the effects on the heart can be serious, possibly getting in the way of the heart's ability to pump blood through the body.
+When heart valves fail to open and close properly, the effects on the heart can be serious, possibly impairing the heart's ability to pump blood efficiently through the body.
 Heart valve problems are one cause of heart failure.
-Some heart valve diseases are:

 Heart Valve Disease Treatment

 In some cases, the best treatment for heart valve disease may be careful supervision and medical therapy.
 However, other treatment options may include surgery to repair or replace the valve.
 Newer techniques are now available using catheters threaded through a blood vessel in the leg to treat many heart valve problems without open surgery.

 Treatment plans for patients will be determined by their care team based on age, medical history, type and stage of valve disease and disorder and personal preferences.
 Options may include: